-In 2009, the Foreign Account Tax Compliance Act (FATCA) was passed, stating that US citizens living abroad need to file their taxes with the IRS and that financial institutions abroad needed to reveal their US clients who bank with them.
-The country got most of the news in this regard was Switzerland, famously noted for the Swiss Bank Account.
-Switzerland is a great country in which to invest or save money as it is known for banking safety and a plethora of investment options.
-These regulations turned out to be a godsend because now it is almost foolish for someone to accuse a US person of offshore tax evasion when the bank they use is obligated to report.
-It makes compliance by US people that much easier.
+In 2009, the congress passed the Foreign Account Tax Compliance Act (FATCA).
+It stated, as before, that US citizens living abroad need to file their taxes with the IRS.
+What was new, however, was that financial institutions abroad needed to reveal their US clients who bank with them.
+The country got most of the news in this regard was Switzerland.
+The Swiss Bank Account had, and still has tremendous notoriety.
+Switzerland is a great country in which to invest or save money.
+It is known for banking safety and a plethora of investment options.
+These regulations turned out to be a godsend.
+That is because it is almost foolish for someone to accuse a US person of offshore tax evasion.
+When the bank they use is obligated to report, tax evasion is much less of an issue.
+Thus, it makes compliance by US people that much easier.

 There are dozens of other countries, in addition to Switzerland, to invest your money.

 Please note that it is perfectly legal to bank in offshore accounts.
 US citizens need to report their offshore profits to the IRS.
 This a simple layer of due diligence for you to do during tax season.
-But also note that CPAs and attorneys who understand offshore banking tax regulations well-versed in these new laws and will walk you through the simple reporting process.
+But also note that CPAs and attorneys who understand offshore banking tax regulations can help.
+Those well-versed in these new laws and will walk you through the simple reporting process.

 Keeping all of your money in the US banking system nowadays is an outdated, unsafe and uniformed way to invest.
 Why have your savings at the mercy of a fraudulent, corrupt, rigged system?